jrc03c/logger/readme.md

 The maximum number of entries to be kept in the log.
 When the number of entries exceeds `maxEntries`, the most recent `maxEntries` entries are kept and the rest are deleted.

+### `path`

+The filesystem directory in which the logger will store its files.

+### `subscriptions`

+An object containing key-value pairs that are, respectively, event names and arrays of callback functions.
+There's probably no need to access this property directly as it is generally controlled by the [`emit`](#emit), [`off`](#off), and [`on`](#on) methods.

 ## Methods

+### `emit(event, payload)`

+Calls all callbacks that are subscribed for a particular event name (`event`), passing `payload` to them.

+Emitted events include:

+- `"error"` is fired when an error message is logged.
+- `"info"` is fired when an info message is logged.
+- `"load"` is fired when the logger instance has finished loading log entries from disk.
+- `"save"` is fired when the logger instance has finished writing log entries to disk.
+- `"success"` is fired when a success message is logged.
+- `"warning"` is fired when a warning message is logged.

+### `load()`

+Loads log entries from disk.
+You'll almost certainly want to call this method after constructing your `Logger` instance unless you know for sure that you don't have logs on disk that you'll want to import at runtime.

 ### `log(message, type, payload)`